-THE significance of the foundation of the Communist Party in Britain in 1920, as the most important step of the militant workers since the days of Chartism to break decisively with the weaknesses of the intervening period of the labour movement and lead the way forward to the working class revolution, will be finally proved, not by assertion, but by the only valid test-the historical outcome.
-Because the Communist Party was a living growth, a living expression and outcome of the whole preceding experience of the working class movement, therefore the Communist Party did not come into being ready-formed and complete, but grew out of the preceding elements and groupings with all their weaknesses who still only partially expressed the striving of the working class towards revolutionary policy and organisation. and had to find its way forward through struggle, through mistakes, through trial and error, to forge the first nucleus of a revolutionary party of the working class.
-The history of this process, which is still going forward to its final completion, is the history of these two decades, which are rich in a thousand experiences of the forming and moulding from the original heterogeneous elements a disciplined and experienced political vanguard of the working class
+The significance of the foundation of the Communist Party in Britain in 1920, as the most important step of the militant workers since the days of Chartism to break decisively with the weaknesses of the intervening period of the labor movement, and lead the way forward to the working class revolution, will be finally proved, not by assertion, but by the only valid test-its historical outcome.
+Because the Communist Party was a living growth. a living expression and outcome of the whole preceding experience of the working class movement, therefore the Communist Party did not come into being ready formed and complete, but grew out of the preceding elements and groupings with all their weaknesses, which still only partly expressed the striving of the working class towards revolutionary policy and organization, and had to find its way forward through struggle, through mistakes, through trial and error, to forge the first nucleus of a revolutionary party of the working class.
+The history of this process, which is still going forward to its final conclusion, is the history of these two decades, which are rich in a thousand experiences of the forming and molding from the original heterogeneous elements of a disciplined and experienced political vanguard of the working class.

-THE Communist Party was at once a re-assertion of all that was best and strongest in the traditions of the old working class movement, and a decisive break with all the enemy influences, imperialist corruption and political and organisational vices which were strangling the old movement.
-It was a re-assertion of the revolutionary traditions and aspirations which in the days of Chartism had placed the British working class in the vanguard of the international working class and had helped to form the theory of Marx and Engels, and which in the subsequent period had been temporarily suffocated by the corruption of the capitalist world monopoly.
-It was a re-assertion of the aims and strivings of the early socialist pioneers, of whom the best and truest representative, Tom Mann, carried forward the banner to his honoured place on the Central Committee of the Communist Party.
-It was a re-assertion of the programme of Marxism, which had been thrust aside by the miserable tenth-rate substitutes of Fabianism, MacDonaldism and similar milk-andwater rehashes of liberal capitalist humbug.
-It was a re-assertion of the militancy and class-conscious awakening which had been expressed in the pre-1914 labour unrest and in the shop steward movement during the war.
-It was a break with the liberal-labour corruption, the parliamentary cretinism, the narrow craft trade unionism and sectionalism, the jingoism, white chauvinism and national insularity, the snobbery and tailing after the capitalist class, which had disgraced the dominant sections of the old labour movement and brought it to impotence and disaster.
+The Communist Party was at once a reassertion of all that was best and strongest in the tradition of the old working class movement, and a decisive break with all the enemy influences, imperialist corruption and political and organizational vices which were strangling the old movement.

+It was a reassertion of the revolutionary traditions and aspirations which in the days of Chartism had placed the British working class in the vanguard of the international working class and had helped to form the theory of Marx and Engels, and which in the subsequent period had been temporarily suffocated by the corrupcapitalist world tion of the monopoly.

+It was a reassertion of the aims and strivings of the early Socialist pioneers, of whom the best and truest representative, Tom Mann, carried forward the banner to his honored place on the Central Committee of the Communist Party.
+It was a reassertion of the program of Marxism, which had been thrust aside by the miserable tenth-rate substitutes of Fabianism, MacDonaldism and similar milk-and-water rehashes of liberal capitalist humbug.

+It was a reassertion of the militancy and class-conscious awakening which had been expressed in the pre-1914 labor unrest and in the shop stewards movement during the war.
+It was a break with the Liberal-Labor corruption, the parliamentary cretinism, the narrow craft trade unionism and sectionalism, the jingoism, white chauvinism and national insularity, the snobbery and tailing after the capitalist class, which had disgraced the dominant section of the old labor movement and brought it to impotence and disaster.